baoshan/fairy/README.md

 ## Web Front-End

-**Fairy** comes with a web front-end.
-Use it as a express/connect middleware:
+**Fairy** comes with a ready-to-use web front-end.
+Simply insert the middleware into the pipeline:

     app = require('express').createServer()
     fairy_web = require 'fairy/web'